TheUnderTaker11/GeneticsReborn/README.md

 ## Modpack Permissions-
-You may use this mod in any pack you like, without restriction, and change whatever parts you see fit as long as you message me the pack and/or a link to it.(You may contact me through Github or MinecraftForums username TheUnderTaker11)
+You may use this mod in any pack you like, without restriction, and change whatever parts you see fit with no resrictions.
+I would like it if you message me the pack and/or a link to it, but that's just cause I enjoy knowing what stuff people are using it for!(You may contact me through Github or MinecraftForums username TheUnderTaker11)
 You do not need my permission to use this mod, nor do you need a response from me to use it.
-All I ask is you let me know.

 ## Contributors
 Current Mod dev/maintainer (1.12+)- ClubPetey